 Summer 2014: Sophie von Hahn (MA), Natasha Morris (MA), Carlos Kong (BA), Clara Chivers (BA).

-Courtauld Critics is the successor to Courtauld Reviews, originally a student-led publication to allow current students to give their opinion as burgeoning art historians on art exhibitions across London.
-The editor is James Alexander Cameron, third-year PhD student.
+Courtauld Critics is the successor to Courtauld Reviews, originally a student-led printed publication to allow current students to give their opinion as burgeoning art historians on art exhibitions across London.
+The editor is James Alexander Cameron, third-year PhD.
 For more information, or if you would like to get involved as a Courtauld student, please email firstname.lastname@example.org.

 The general editor for Views and Reviews blog is Dr. Michael Carter, Mellon Post-Doctoral fellow in the Research Forum.